-In this post, I am going to teach you what you need to be aware of when looking at Pinterest vs Facebook in an effort to help you.
+I am going to show you what you need to be aware of when looking at Pinterest vs Facebook in an effort to help you.

 You can decide which platform is best for your business to bring in sales and revenue.

 Is Social Media Good for Business?